 Viking Age Relevance

 Evidence from the Viking Age is based on medieval recordings and archaeological findings.
 The ASC is rather detailed source of events and contains a lot of information about Viking raids, movements and other events.
-Many would not have been known if not for the ASC.
+Many would not have been known if not for the ASC.3

 787–865 CE: The First Wave of Attacks

 The Danes arrive in 787 CE with three ships.
 It is not said where they land, only that they kill a local reeve.
 More infamous is the next recording of Holy-island6 in 793.
 One year later a heathen army attacks Northumbria.
 After these early raids it is rather quiet for a few decades.
-The most important mention is Charlemagne’s death in 812 and another raid in 823 on the isle of Shepey.Throughout the 830s and 40s, king Egbert fights off the Danes all along the southern coast of England.
+The most important mention is Charlemagne’s death in 812 and another raid in 823 on the Isle of Sheppey.7Throughout the 830s and 40s, king Egbert fights off the Danes all along the southern coast of England.
 At one point even along the Welsh at Hengeston.
 The Danes claim the most victories and their raids continue.

 866–878 CE: The Great Heathen Army